yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>What is a standard message?</summary>
  <div>
   <br/>
-  <div>One conversation is an exchange messages within 24 hours between one user and the chatbot</div>
+  <div>One conversation is an exchange of messages within 24 hours between one user and the chatbot.</div>
    </div>
 </details>